barbazul/1kfa/mod_guide_gm.md

 Downtime activities are less risky.
 In these activities, the costs and benefits are known upfront, like shopping, healing, and studying.
-When injuries and treasures have built up, the players will seek a town to salve their hurts, exchange their loot for exciting new gear, and learn new skills.
+When injuries and treasures have built up, the players will seek a town (any place whose inhabitants offer services and trade) to salve their hurts, exchange their loot for exciting new gear, and learn new skills.
 With that done, the players should be hungry to put their new skills and gear to use, and thus head out again for adventure.